 Will This Workflow Work for Every Blogger?

 We think so.
-Anything can be narrowed down to a system or a procedure, and that includes creating infographics.
-However, we do advise readers to take the above recommendations with a grain of salt to taste.
+Anything can be narrowed down to a system or a procedure, and that includes creating digital and content marketing infographics.
+However, we do advise readers to take the above recommendations with a grain of salt.

 This means we encourage you to make adjustments, add or detract specific tasks, and personalize the workflow as much as possible so you end up with something that works best for your business.